-The Town Hall consists of a set of buildings, that over the centuries have gradually been joined to the oldest acquired by the city at the end of the thirteenth century.
-Including among other things, Accursio’s home, teacher of law, at the University of Bologna.
-It was originally intended to keep the public reserve, "some grain-growing and municipal offices”.
-In 1336 it became the residence of the Elders, the highest judiciary of the City Government and is the seat of city government.
+The Town Hall was originally intended to keep the public reserves, "some grain-growing and municipal offices”.
+In 1336 it became the residence of the Elders, the highest judiciary of the City Government.
+It is currently the seat of city government.

-The building of the Palace was commissioned by Cardinal Borromeo between 1562 and 1563 following the project by architect Antonio Morandi called Terribilia; it was to house the lecture halls for the University Study (Law and Arts).
-Up to 1803 it was the seat of the University and since 1838 it has housed the Civic Library.
+The construction of the Palace was commissioned by Cardinal Borromeo between 1562 and 1563 and designed by architect Antonio Morandi called Terribilia; it was to house the lecture halls for the University (Law and Arts).
+Until 1803 it was the seat of the University and since 1838 it is the location of the Civic Library.

-Originally, the XVth century building housed the canons of the nearby Cathedral of St. Peter.
-In the XVIth century, the pawnshop of St. Peter was here established (the Pawnshop was a non-profit financial institution which loaned limited amounts of money in exchange for a pledge).
-In the XVIIIth century, the palace was restored by the Roman architect Marco Antonio Bianchini in collaboration with Alfonso Torreggiani when other city pawnshops were added.
+At first, the XV century building used to house the canons of the nearby Cattedrale di San Pietro.
+In the XVI century, the pawnshop of St. Peter was there established (the Pawnshop was a non-profit financial institution loaning limited amounts of money in exchange for pledges).

 The building was designed by Alfonso Torreggiani (XVIIth century) by will of Pope Benedict XIVth as the seat of the Archbishop's Seminary.
 In 1912, the building was transformed into a hotel and it is still the most prestigious hotel in the city.